If your ATV dies when you give it gas, there are a few possible causes.

 If you clean your carburetor, make sure to also get new fuel lines.

-One way you can tell if you have bad fuel lines is that the ATV will run fine on reserve, but not so well in the “ON” position.
+One way you can tell if you have bad fuel lines is that the engine will run fine on reserve, but not so well in the “ON” position.

-Ethanol in the gas eats away at fuel lines and other rubber components, so if you can, avoid ethanol gas for your ATV.
+Ethanol in the gas eats away at ATV fuel lines and other rubber components, so if you can, avoid ethanol.

 Check The Ignition

-If your ATV stalls out, it could be an ignition problem.
+If it stalls out, it could be an ignition problem.
 You need to replace the spark plug and check the ignition system.

 Spark plugs are easy enough to replace and not that expensive either.
-A lot of ATV running problems can come from foul spark plugs.
+A lot of 4-wheelers running problems can come from foul spark plugs.

-If your ATV has been running fine and then all of a sudden starts dying when you give it gas, the problem could be in the exhaust system.
+If your quad has been running fine and then all of a sudden, starts dying when you give it gas, the problem could be in the exhaust system.

 A clogged muffler can cause back pressure that makes it hard for the engine to breathe.
-This will make your ATV run lean and eventually die when you give it gas.
+This will make your engine run lean and eventually die while you give it gas.

-If you’ve noticed that your ATV stalls when giving it gas, the problem could be a dirty air filter.
+If you’ve noticed that your engine stalls while giving gas, the problem could be a dirty ATV air filter.

-A restricted air filter will make your ATV run odd and cause it to stall out.
+A restricted air filter will make your engine run odd and cause it to stall out.
 The easiest way to check your air filter is to remove it and see how dirty it is.
-A dirty air filter for an ATV is quite obvious.
+A dirty air filter is quite obvious.
 Also, make sure you take the air filter out of the bag or carton before installing, I’ve seen it happen more than once.

 Also, make sure you haven’t over oiled your air filter.
 Too much oil can cause running issues, especially when trying to take off.
 Here is how you oil the air filter for an ATV.